nuuuwan/news_lk3_data/README.md

 *2024-09-26 12:49:00* · [`adaderanalk`](https://www.adaderana.lk/news/102277/dilum-amunugama-appointed-national-organiser-of-mjp) · `en`

 Former State Minister Dilum Amunugama has been officially appointed as the national organiser of the Mawbima Janatha Party (MJP).

+He received the appointment letter from the party leader, entrepreneur Dilith Jayaweera, at the MJP head office in Colombo.

+In a statement, Dilith Jayaweera emphasised the significance of the moment for the MJP, saying: “Today has become an important juncture for our party.
+Brother Dilum Amunugama joins us today as the national organiser of our party.”

 ◼️